WhyRFoundation/foundation/hackathon.md

 ### Data visualization tools - Workshops

-On an evening before the hackathon, we plan a small session of free workshops related to data visualization tools
+On an ealry morning before the hackathon, we plan a small session of free workshops related to data visualization tools

-Shiny, python Dash, d3.js, Tableau, PowerBI, ggplot2, Excel options, Adobe photoshop/illustrator.
+Tableau, ggplot2, Excel options (?)

 It's a chance to acknowledge a new tool and compare to the ones you already know.